Ensuring human rights-compliant asylum procedures

 or even blocking of access, disproportionally strict eligibility

-to process cases or dire reception conditions.
+to process cases, or dire reception conditions.
 It underlines that

-to avoid resorting to such policies.
+avoid resorting to such policies.

 groups, particularly women, ethnic, religious and national minorities,